chaosparrot/marithime_talon/README.md

 [] - Word wrap detection
 We need to find a way to deal with word wrap, meaning things being on a single line, but visually ( and most importantly, keyboard relatively ) they are on multiple lines.
 Our current Up and Down arrow key pressing does not deal with that.

+[] - Zero width space indexation selection fix
+When a zero width space indexation is used, it is possible that a current selection is removed.
+We can fix that selection afterwards so we don't have issues where content is removed unnecessarily

 #### Programs